heremaps/here-data-sdk-typescript/@here/olp-sdk-authentication/README.md

 ## Overview

-This repository contains all required methods and classes to request an access token for OAuth authentication.
+This repository contains all methods and classes that are required to request an access token for the OAuth authentication.

-## UserAuth
+## `UserAuth`

 ### Description

-UserAuth class instance is used to obtain client token by providing authentication data.
+You can use the `UserAuth` class instance with your authentication data to get a client access token.

 ### Configure

-Creating an instance of UserAuth class requires configuration object to be passed to the constructor:
+To create the `UserAuth` class, pass the configuration object to the constructor.

 ```typescript
 const auth = new UserAuth(config);